mmehr1988/psychic-pancake/README.md

 ![alt text](./img/regex-img-442_start_end.png)

 The reason for this is that we haven't established a start or an end to where the regex pattern should be applied.
-Once we do, the regex engine will automatically understand that the start and end of the username must be a maximum of 39 characters long.
+Once we do, the regex engine will automatically understand that the start and end of the username must be a maximum of 39 characters.

+If the username entered is greater than 39 characters, then the test will fail.

+As we learned in section [3.1 Anchors](#31-anchors), we use the caret symbol to match the beginning of the string and the dollar symbol to match the end of the string.

+By applying both anchors to our pattern we will have correctly created our Github Username Regex Expression.

 ![alt text](./img/regex-img-442_start_end_anchors.png)